biotite-dev/biotite/doc/tutorial/structure.rst

 Secondary structure determination
 """""""""""""""""""""""""""""""""

-Biopython also be used to assign *secondary structure elements* (SSE) to a structure:
+Biopython can also be used to assign *secondary structure elements* (SSE) to a structure:

 .. code-block:: python